rieckpil/progmot/content/post/writing-a-book-remotely.md

 ### Write Together, Not Alone

 Writing a book together has a lot of benefits.
-It motivates you to keep going when you would otherwise quite when working on your own.
+It motivates you to keep going when you would otherwise have quit when working on your own.

-We committed to deliver something every two weeks and had some high-level ideas when the next release would be published.
+We committed to deliver something every two weeks and had some high-level ideas regarding when the next release would be published.
 This goal-based work allowed us to not drift off and work towards the next milestone.

 Especially if it's your first book, writing it alone might feel like a big pile of work.
 Together, you get there step-by-step and can use the momentum of the group.

-Furthermore, when co-authoring a book, you'll also improve your writing skills as you get constant feedback the writing a lot by getting constant feedback.
+Furthermore, when co-authoring a book, you'll also improve your writing skills as you get constant feedback from other co-authors.

-We all three had some background in writing technical content that helped us a lot.
-Starting such a project with three people that have never written any technical blog before, might be a little burdensome.
+We all had some background in writing technical content that helped us a lot.
+Starting such a project with three people that had never written any technical blog before might be a little burdensome.

 ### Use an Iterative Approach